 –Moses Cone Manor is well-known as the location of the Parkway Craft Center.
 But did you know that upstairs tours are also offered during the summer and fall?
 On weekends, park rangers will take groups upstairs to see the rooms, while they tell lots of stories of the Cone family.
 The conversation is fascinating, and the views from the upstairs will take you back in time.
 The tours are free, but you have to reserve in advance by calling ahead or signing up.
 Reservations are accepted beginning at 9 a.m. on Friday for the weekend of the requested tour only, and a limited number is allowed on each tour.
 Five tours are offered each Saturday and Sunday, May through October.
 See details of a past tour event at the Blue Ridge Parkway Foundation’s website.

 -It’s a very short drive from the Blue Ridge Parkway to the Appalachian Fossil Museum at Doc’s Rocks.
-Also available only on the weekends, this unique museum is open to the public on Saturdays and Sundays year round.
+This unique museum is open to the public year round- contact the folks at Doc’s to enquire about hours.
 The museum features the largest private collection of fossils on display in the United States.
 One of the most impressive pieces is the genuine Tyrannosaurus skull- you can get close enough to take a fantastic picture of this amazing fossil.
 While you’re there, take note of the dinosaur figures stationed around the outside of the building.
 These were custom made based on the most updated fossil structures, and offer a realistic portrayal each species.
 Don’t hesitate to ask the folks at Doc’s Rocks if you have any questions- they are the friendliest mine and museum hosts, and they love to tell you all about their work and collections.
-See docsrocks.net for more details.
+See docsrocks.org for more details.

 -Head next door to Mystery Hill to see the Appalachian Heritage Museum.
 The collections are housed inside a large house that used to stand on the campus of Appalachian State University as one of the original school buildings.
 Inside, you’ll find everything from antique sewing machines to ledgers and furnishings, putting old Appalachian life on display.
 Downstairs is the Native American Artifacts Museum, which features an incredible array of arrowheads from all over the country.
 There are also tools, ceramics, pipes, and more. mysteryhill-nc.com